lealre/bootcamp-de/08/README.md

 # Day 08 - Functions in Python - ETL with Pandas, JSON and Parquet

-The objective is to create a simple ETL (Extract, Tranform and Load) using python and pandas package.
+The objective is to create a simple ETL (Extract, Transform and Load) using python and pandas package.
 We will use the following steps:

 - **Extract**: Reads data from a JSON file.
 - **Transform**: Concatenate extracted data in a single Dataframe and calculate a new columns.